wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-networks-reserved-public-ip.md

 1. Can I use a reserved IP for all Azure services?
   - Reserved IPs can only be used for VMs and cloud service instance roles exposed through a VIP.
 1. How many reserved IPs can I have?
   - At this time, all Azure subscriptions are authorized to use 20 reserved IPs.
 However, you can request additional reserved IPs.
-See the [Subscription and Service Limits](/documentation/articles/azure-subscription-service-limits) page for more information.
+See the [Subscription and Service Limits](/documentation/articles/azure-subscription-service-limits/) page for more information.
 1. Is there a charge for reserved IPs?
-  - See [Reserved IP Address Pricing Details](/home/features/ip-addresses/#price) for pricing information.
+  - See [Reserved IP Address Pricing Details](/home/features/ip-addresses/pricing/) for pricing information.
 1. How do I reserve an IP address?
-  - You can use PowerShell or the [Azure Management REST API](https://msdn.microsoft.com/zh-cn/library/azure/dn722420.aspx) to request a reserved IP from a particular region.
-Azure will reserve an IP address from that region and correlate it to your subscription.
-You can then use the reserved IP in that region.
+  - You can use PowerShell or the [Azure Management REST API](https://msdn.microsoft.com/zh-cn/library/azure/dn722420.aspx) to reserve an IP address in a particular region.
+This reserved IP address is associated to your subscription.
 You cannot reserve an IP address by using the Management Portal.
 1. Can I use this with affinity group based VNets?
   - Reserved IPs are only supported in regional VNets.
 It is not supported for VNets that are associated with affinity groups.
-For more information about associating a VNet with a region or an affinity group, see [About Regional VNets and Affinity Groups](/documentation/articles/virtual-networks-migrate-to-regional-vnet).
+For more information about associating a VNet with a region or an affinity group, see [About Regional VNets and Affinity Groups](/documentation/articles/virtual-networks-migrate-to-regional-vnet/).

 ## How to manage reserved VIPs